zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 submit your own work**.
 For instance you may discuss general approaches to solving a problem, but you must implement the solution on your own.
 **You are allowed to use AI tools to help you implement and test your solutions**.
-However, you must submit the tools used and the prompts along with your notebook submission.
+However, you must document the tools used and the prompts along with your notebook submission.
 Instances of academic integrity violations will incur a penalty that is deemed by the instructor to be appropriate to the infraction ranging from a grade of zero on the assignment in question, to failure of the class as a